 Past the village of huts, apparently called “Black Huts” although none of them are black, the coast becomes sandy, with huge expanses of beach.
 This promontory is called Sandscale Haws, and it is almost all a Nature Reserve.
 The sand higher up on the beach is soft and dry, and is energy sapping to walk along.
-Further down the sand is moist and my feet sink into it an inch or so, making it equally energy-sapping to walk on.
+Further down the sand is moist and my feet sink into it an inch or so, making it equally energy-sapping.
 There’s a small margin in the middle where it’s just firm enough to hold my weight, so I follow this invisible path northwards.

-The slag from the furnaces was produced in huge quantities, and many of the hills and embankments round here are not natural, but slag heaps.
+The slag from the furnaces was produced in huge quantities, and many of the hills and embankments round here are not natural, but actually overgrown slag heaps.
 Even the huge jetty that sticks out into the estuary is made entirely of slag.

 The route winds through fields of sheep, whose meanderings are disrupted by numerous collapses of the land into watery channels…

 I can see the footbridge over the railway line at Kirkby station, my destination, in the distance.
 I walk and walk but it never seems to get any closer!
 I’ve done about 15 miles now, another 0.5 in Barrow, and that’s about as much as I can manage in one go at the moment.
 I’m hoping to be able to manage over 20 in a few months time, when I get to Scotland, to make sure I achieve as much as possible for the days that I’ll have to be away from home.
-When I started this adventure I couldn’t manage much more than 6 miles, so I’m improving all the time!
+When I started this adventure I couldn’t manage much more than 6 miles, so I’m improving all the time.
 15 miles today is hard, and I’ve got another 12 to do tomorrow.

 Eventually I reach Kirkby station, and luckily my car is parked right outside it, and I gratefully collapse into the driver’s seat and rest for a few minutes, before driving around the estuary to my B&B in Millom.